 - KEEP THE FOOD COVERED: Most outdoor venues have a covered space for your reception, but if yours doesn’t, consider a tent to at least cover the food.
 If your venue doesn’t already have pop-up tents to cover the buffet, consider renting a few from the places listed above.

 - SIGNAGE MATERIALS: Stay away from paper or chalk for your wedding signage or programs.
 Think about glass, wood, and words that are carved in or lased on.
-Check out our wedding signage vendors here.

 - WATERPROOF MAKEUP: Make sure your makeup artist uses waterproof makeup and a strong setting spray so you and your bridal party stay looking fresh and beautiful through the raindrops!